Injured at work – Falling Accident.

 Falls can have long-term health effects.

-Industrial & construction jobs are notorious for deadly accidents, particularly when a construction site employee falls from up high.
-We have injured construction workers come to us often, with a back injury, spinal cord injury, traumatic brain injury and broken bones, usually from falling off upper floors of a building under construction.
-According to the U.S. Bureau of Labor Statistics, in 2014, 80% of fatal falls in Ohio took place in the construction industry.
+Industrial & Construction jobs are notorious for deadly accidents, particularly when a construction site employee falls from up high.
+We have injured construction workers come to us often, with a back injury, spinal cord injury, traumatic brain injury and broken bones, usually from falling off the upper floors of a building under construction.
+According to the U.S. Bureau of Labor Statistics, in 2019, there were 21,170 work injuries resulting from a fall.
+Many of these were in the construction industry.
 Unlike typical slip & fall accidents, which usually take place on slippery surfaces, falls from heights are often due to insufficient safety procedures, broken flooring, faulty equipment, or poor or outdated safety gear.

 Heights can be hazardous.